vidjil/vidjil/doc/server.md

   - `sites/nginx` configuration required when running vidjil with nginx
   - `service` (not currently in use)

-Here are some notable configuration changes you should consider:
+Here are some notable configuration changes you should consider.
+Main change can be done by editing `docker/.env` configuration file.
+List of settable variable is in `docker/.env-default`.
+Some other should be done in `vidjil-server/conf/defs.py` file.

-  -  mysql root password (`mysql.environment` in `docker-compose.yml`),  mysql vidjil password (`docker-compose.yml` and  `vidjil-server/conf/defs.py`),
-     as mentionned above
+  -  mysql root and vidjil password can be setted as mentionned above

   - Change the `FROM_EMAIL` and `ADMIN_EMAILS` variables in `vidjil-server/conf/defs.py`.
     They are used for admin emails monitoring the server an reporting errors.